The First Warning Storm Team is keeping a close eye on Hurricane Hermine. This storm will impact our holiday weekend forecast.

 Friday: Sun and clouds to start the day.
 Then increasing clouds with rain and storms moving in (80%).
 Winds NE 10-20 mph.

 Friday night: Heavy rain and gusty winds.
 Lows in the upper 60s to lower 70s.
 Winds: E 15-20 mph, then increasing to near 30 mph with higher gusts.

 Air Quality: Moderate (Code Yellow)

 Hurricane Hermine is moving to the north-northeast toward the Florida Gulf Coast at 14 mph.
-Maximum sustained winds are 75 mph.
-On the forecast track, the center of Hermine will be near the Florida coast tonight or early Friday.
-We will feel the affects of Hermine Friday night into Saturday.
-Heavy rain and gusty winds are likely…as well as tidal flooding.
+Eye of Hermine should make landfall in the next few hours .
+Life-threatening surge and flooding rains expected.
+Maximum sustained winds are 80 mph.
+Hermine will continue to move up the east coast as a tropical storm bringing heavy rain and gusty winds to northeast North Carolina and southeast Virginia.
+Good chance for tidal flooding, especially Saturday morning.
 A chance for isolated tornadoes, which are always possible with a storm that makes landfall.